 Millito “Papi” named by his sons and daughters will always be remembered and embraced for his generosity; willingness to help others with his unique talents nicknamed “Mr. Macgyver”, by his neighbors and friends.

 Millito was preceded in death by his parents, Emilio & Emerita Castro-Rivera, sisters Esther Arroyo-Castro & Georgina Castro-Rivera, Grandfather Satutrino Nichols Castro-Marrero, Grandmother Benigad Rivera-Aquilino Oyola.
 He is survived by two brothers Jenaro and Manual Castro-Rivera of Bayamon Puerto Rico, and seven children, Edgar E., Jorge L., Virgen Milagros Santos, Robert L., Vilma E., Edward E., and Maria L. Castro Alvarado, and the legacy of 17 Grandchildren and 31 Great-grandchildren.

-To send flowers to Emilio's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Emilio Castro-Rivera, please visit our floral store.